 In more recent years, social democratic parties in Western Europe have become the main exponents of neoliberal policies of deregulation, privatization, and deregulation including budget cuts, austerity measures, bailouts of big corporations and other anti-people measures.

 The name social democratic that these bogus reformers have claimed for themselves thus becomes a misnomer in the face of a fascist streak garbed in socialist rhetoric.
-In this sense, the term social fascist should be a better description for Akbayan and its social democratic ilk.
+The term social fascist serves as a better description for Akbayan and its social democratic ilk.
 As the crisis of the world capitalist system and the domestic ruling order pushes the masses to militant resistance, Akbayan’s reactionary essence and social fascism will become even more difficult to conceal. [v]

 [i] In a petition filed to the Commission of Elections last 2 October 2012, Anakbayan exposed the names of Akbayan officials appointed by Malacanang: